TUMFTM/Eco-Driving/README.md

 Scope: The tool uses dynamic programming to calculate the optimal speed profile for a bus, taking speed limits, turns, stops, traffic lights and a leading vehicle into account

-A publication describing the tool has been submitted at the ITSC2020 in Rhodos.
-The submitted manuscript can be accessed at: _insert doi here_
+A publication describing the tool has been presented at the ITSC2020 in Rhodos and can be accessed at: doi.org/10.1109/ITSC45102.2020.9294517